cytoscape/cytoscape.js/documentation/md/style.md

 ## Format

-The style specified at [initialisation](#core/initialisation) can be in a functional format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string format being more useful if you want to pull down the style from the server.
+The style specified at [initialisation](#core/initialisation) can be in a functional format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string formats being more useful if you want to pull down the style from the server.
 If you pull the style from the server, you must initialise Cytoscape.js after the style has been loaded.